 Boxing Gym

-A place of violence, but also discipline; the site of fights, but also of community.
-The boxing gym in modern cities plays a dichotomous role.
+The boxing gym: a place of violence, but also discipline; the site of fights, but also of community.
+This film explores the dichotomous role of the boxing gym in modern cities.

 Film Signature Image